 As such, while some online Chime reviews choose to describe Chime as a bank, it’s not technically correct.

 That said, Chime has been offering banking products since 2013, making it one of the pioneers of online banking.

 Recently, Chime moved into the credit space, offering a secured credit card that can help you build credit from scratch or rebuild credit after you’ve made some missteps.

 If you’re thinking of getting a Chime account, here’s what you need to know.

 Chime Checking Account Review

 Chime has minimal fees, high savings yield and some innovative features.
 If you’re interested in a checking account with Chime, here’s what you can expect.

 Features and Benefits

 The Chime Checking Account functions the same way as a regular checking account.
-You’ll get a Visa debit card, a checkbook, direct deposit and account management through the mobile app.
+You’ll get a Visa debit card, direct deposit and account management through the mobile app.
 But here are some other features you’ll enjoy if you have a Chime account.

-With SpotMe, your negative balance will be repaid once you make your next deposit, and you’ll have the option to pay a tip.
+With SpotMe, your negative balance will be repaid once you make your next deposit, and you’ll have the option to include a tip.
 It’s important to note that you’re not obligated to, and tipping for the SpotMe feature won’t impact your eligibility for the program.